ctz/ctz.github.com/_posts/2020-06-13-rustls-audit.md

 ## Conclusion
 As with other forms of software testing, ultimately a third-party audit can only show the presence of defects but not their absence.
-With that said, the feedback in the report and the low severity of these findings are certainly encouraging.
+With that said, the positive feedback in the report and the low severity of these findings are certainly encouraging.

 [rustls]: https://github.com/ctz/rustls
 [ring]: https://github.com/briansmith/ring